- Home

 Shock and disbelief

-However, some people may never fully accept the diagnosis.
-Over time, denial can make it difficult to accept the demands of treatment, so always discuss your views with your cancer specialist.
+Some people may never fully accept the diagnosis.
+Over time, denial can make it harder to accept the demands of treatment, so always talk to your cancer specialist and care team about how you are feeling.

 Fear and anxiety

-Cancer treatments and outcomes have dramatically improved in recent years, but it can still be very frightening to hear the word “cancer”.
-It’s natural to worry about the treatment, side effects, test results and the long-term outcome, as well as the impact that the diagnosis will have on your family, work and other responsibilities.
+Cancer treatments and outcomes have greatly improved in recent years, but it can still be frightening to hear the word “cancer”.
+It’s natural to worry about the treatment, side effects, test results and the long-term outcome, as well as how the cancer diagnosis will affect your family, work and other responsibilities.

-Most people cope better when they learn more about the diagnosis and treatment options and when they develop a plan for how they will manage the practical issues.
-The period before each new treatment begins may be particularly stressful, but many people find that they feel calmer once treatment is underway.
+Most people cope better when they learn more about the diagnosis and treatment options, and then develop a plan for how they will manage the practical issues.
+The period before a new treatment begins can be particularly stressful, but you may find that you feel calmer once treatment is underway.

 Anger, guilt and blame

-People diagnosed with cancer often say that their greatest concern is for the people they love, that they feel guilty about putting them through such a stressful experience.
-It may be helpful to share your feelings with someone neutral, such as a counsellor.
+People with cancer often say that their main concern is for the people they love and that they feel guilty about putting them through such a stressful time.
+If you are worried about this, it may help to share your feelings with someone neutral, such as a psychologist.

 Sadness